May 28, 2019 05:01PM

 Honesty: Visuals can communicate honesty.
 Pictures of employees are especially helpful.
 But visuals can also be tricky.
 Gifs and bouncing images can make a website seem sketchy.
 It is the same thing with cartoons.
 Since sarcasm and humor are contextual and sensitive, they can lead people to question honesty, and thus, trustworthiness.

 Do not be embarrassed when you are angry with Siri or experience a sense of (dis)trust when using a website.
 It is natural for us to extend our social impulses to these technologies.
-And professionals are learning the techniques to influence us to do
+And professionals are learning the techniques to influence us to do just that.

 This column was printed in the April/May 2019 edition of B2B.
 To receive the magazine, click here to subscribe.